amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

    -  **FastFinetune**: (Dictionary) A parameter used to specify the settings for fast finetune.

       -  **OptimAlgorithm**: (String) The specified algorithm for fast finetune.
-Optional values are “adaround” and “adaquant”.
+Optional values are "adaround" and "adaquant".
 The
-         “adaround” adjusts the weights rounding function, which is relatively stable and might converge faster.
-The “adaquant” trains the weight (and bias optional) directly, so might have a greater improvement if the parameters, especially the learning rate and batch size, are optimal.
-The default value is “adaround”.
+         "adaround" adjusts the weights rounding function, which is relatively stable and might converge faster.
+The "adaquant" trains the weight (and bias optional) directly, so might have a greater improvement if the parameters, especially the learning rate and batch size, are optimal.
+The default value is "adaround".
-      -  **OptimDevice**: (String) The compute device for fast finetune.
+      -  **OptimDevice**: (String) Specifies the compute device used for PyTorch model training during fast finetuning.
+Optional values are "cpu", and "cuda:0".
+The default value is "cpu".
-         Optional values are “cpu”, “hip:0” and “cuda:0”.
-The default value is “cpu”.
+      -  **InferDevice**: (String) Specifies the compute device used for ONNX model inference during fast finetuning.
+Optional values are "cpu" and "cuda:0".
+The default value is "cpu".
       -  **FixedSeed**: (Int) Seed for random data generator, that makes the fast finetuned results could be reproduced.
       -  **DataSize**: (Int) Specifies the size of the data used for